Realtor Seminar Resources

 1. Section 5(a) of the Contract is deleted and there shall otherwise be no extension of the Closing Date for any reason related to financing, including failure of Buyer’s Lender to produce timely Closing Disclosures.

-2. The appraisal contingency set forth in Section 8(b)(vii)(3) of the Contract shall expire on the Loan Approval Date.
-If Buyer wishes to ensure that the Property appraises, then Buyer shall arrange for such appraisal before the Loan Approval Date.
+2. The appraisal contingency set forth in Section 8(b)(3) of the Contract shall expire on the Loan Approval Period End Date.
+If Buyer wishes to ensure that the Property appraises, then Buyer shall arrange for such appraisal before the Loan Approval Period Ends.

 3. To ensure that Buyer is diligently pursuing financing in an expeditious manner, Buyer shall deliver to Seller within 7 days of the Effective Date written proof from Buyer’s lender that Buyer has (i) filed an application for a loan, (ii) received a Loan Estimate, and (iii) delivered to lender a written “notice of intent to proceed” based on that Loan Estimate.
 If Buyer fails to do so within 7 days of the Effective Date, Seller may at any time thereafter terminate the Contract, but must return Buyer’s Deposit.